dpressel/sgdtk/README.md

 Each score can be retrieved using the Model.score() function, which is an array where each index into the array represents the class integer value (-1 to make it zero based).

-The library was developed and tested in Intellij using Java 8, but can be built, installed and run from Maven and should work on lower Java versions.
+The library was developed and tested in Intellij using Java 8, but can be built, installed and run from Maven or Gradle and should work on lower Java versions.
 The only dependencies in the library currently are JCommander for easy command line parsing, slf4j/logback for logging, and LMAX disruptor for fast contention-free ring buffers.